EEA-report: State of Europe’s waters not good

 Chemical status

-Waters with good chemical status fell back from 38% to 29%.
+In Europe only 29% of the waters achieved good chemical status.
 According to the European Environment Agency the lack of improvement in chemical status can be partly attributed to long-lived pollutants, such as mercury and brominated flame retardants.
 ‘If these long-lived pollutants were not considered, 80% of surface waters would achieve good chemical status rather than 29%’, can be read in the report.

 Agriculture biggest problem